Understand your baseline.

 What does success look like for your business?
 Medium-term, it could be to increase employee engagement scores or trim design delivery times.
 Long term, a goal could be increasing employee retention rates over time.

 Once you establish a goal, how might you get there?
 Start by listing all of the ways you might improve your team’s remote work experience.
 Don’t hesitate to get your team involved in the brainstorming and host a mini-workshop with a “How Might We?” exercise.
-When your team sees you’re actively including them and working to make their work better, you’ll see engagement increase.
+When your team sees you’re actively working to make their work life better, you’ll see engagement increase.

 Example goal: have less meetings, but make them matter.

 On the fly, in-person meetings are a killer of positive remote culture because they simply leave your remote team out of the conversation.
 This isn’t always intentional, but be aware of this as you’re designing your remote team.

 If there’s a meeting, schedule it for your remote teammates so they aren’t left out.
 Make decisions as a team in meetings or on asynchronous tools like Twist.
 Don’t make decisions on your real-time messaging tools like Slack; it will perpetuate the need to be “always on.”
 After the meeting, have an identified team member document the decision in your chosen wiki and notify with a link via your team’s messaging app.

 Prevent decision making at the watercooler (whether IRL or on Slack) to help team unity and focus.
 Now your team won’t have to choose between watching the Slack comments roll in, feeling the need to participate vs. getting deep work done.
 Random meetings and Slack chats can drain productivity, so plan the meeting and everyone wins.
 An easy way to build inclusive remote behavior is to have everyone in the room turn on their video/Zoom feed or use a Meeting Owl.

 Example goal: make project management more remote friendly.